Stock market today: Wall Street drifts around its records ahead of a busy week

 In stock markets abroad, Japan’s Nikkei 225 rose 0.5% and topped the 40,000 level for the first time.

-Elsewhere in Asia, the spotlight this week is mainly on China’s National People’s Congress, the country’s most important political event.
-It opens Tuesday, and investors are watching for updates on specific policies to help support the slowing economy, resolve troubles in the property market and stabilize financial markets.
+Elsewhere in Asia, the spotlight this week is on China’s National People’s Congress, the country’s most important political event.
+It opens Tuesday and could offer updates on policies to support the slowing economy, resolve troubles in the property market and stabilize financial markets.

 AP Writers Matt Ott and Zimo Zhong contributed.